Storms cut power in Washington state mountain towns for days

 After several days of freezing temperatures, warmer weather will arrive by Saturday, melting snow but increasing the threat of flooding, forecasters said.

-Heavy rain and strong winds were battering parts of Northern California on Thursday as the storms moved south.
-Residents were advised to stay off roads and check in on vulnerable family and neighbors.
+In Northern California, residents were advised to stay off roads and check in on vulnerable family and neighbors.
 Highways and streets in San Francisco, Oakland and Marin County were flooded.

+Just east of the California-Nevada line, schools closed on the north shore of Lake Tahoe as the area faced a winter storm warning until late Thursday.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.